-The Office of Community Education provides quality, affordable, lifelong learning opportunities, thereby strengthening the economic development of the region.
-Community Education also coordinates the usage of campus facilities by groups and organizations.
+Herkimer County Community College provides quality, affordable, lifelong learning opportunities, thereby strengthening the economic development of the region.
+The Office of Community Education can assist organizations and community groups to coordinate usage of campus for meetings and events.
 The Community Education Office is located in the Robert McLaughlin College Center.
-Please feel free to contact us at (315) 866-0300, ext.
-8251, or visit www.herkimer.edu/ce for complete information on our programs and services.
+Visit www.herkimer.edu/ce for complete information on our programs and services.